I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 or

-Spending 10 minutes marketing your book (so it’s not languishing on Amazon).
+Spending 20 minutes marketing your book (so it’s not languishing on Amazon).

 or

-Reaching out to past clients to reconnect and find out what they’re up to (they may just need your help).
+Dedicating a few hours a week to reaching out to past clients to reconnect and find out what they’re up to (they may just need your help).

 Something else.